demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

   |> Async.map (handleUserSignupResult viewModel)
 ```

-> The `map` function in the `Async` module is an extension provided by the Chessie library and it is not part of the standard `Async` module
+> The `map` function in the `Async` module is an extension provided by the Chessie library, and it is not part of the standard `Async` module

 Now we have a scaffolding for transforming the domain type to the presentation type.

 ## Transforming UserSignupResult to WebPart

-Let's define the `handleUserSignupResult` function that we left as a placeholder in the previous section
+In this section, we are going to define the `handleUserSignupResult` function that we left as a placeholder in the previous section.

+We are going to define it by having separate functions for handling success and failures and then use them in the actual definition of `handleUserSignupResult`

-If the result is success, we need to redirect the user to a signup success page.
+If the result is a success, we need to redirect the user to a signup success page.

 ```fsharp
 // UserSignup.fs